-Parks Victoria offers twenty swing moorings for public use as a short-term destination for recreational boating enthusiasts, visiting areas of Port Phillip and Western Port.
-These moorings have been designed to reduce environmental impact and provide convenient access to some of Victoria’s favourite locations.
+Parks Victoria continue to offer six destination moorings for public use as a short-term destination for recreational boating enthusiasts visiting areas of Port Phillip.

 Accessing a destination mooring